ita27rmp100/Tamazight-keyboard/README.md

 # Tamazight-keyboard
-In this project, I'm about to create a keyboard for Kabyle language.

-## Overview :
   The idea of this project is to create a keyboard that support Tamazight langauge with the kabyle letters that Mouloud Mameri invented the previous centuary.
       There are two types of keyoards in this project :
       <br>